qcif/rdsi-arms/test/arms-test-plan.md

 Rejecting a request.

-### Prerequsites
+### Prerequisites

-A submitted request in the review state.
+- User not logged in.

 ### Procedure

+1. Create request
+    1. Login as a requestor.
+    2. Click the "New request" button.
+    3. Fill in the request form.
+Minimally provide all the mandatory fields and check both declarations.
+    4. Click the "Submit request" button.
+    5. Logout.
-1. Reviewer rejects the request
+2. Reviewer rejects the request
     1. Login as a reviewer.
     2. **Check 6-1**: the request appears in the "Requests to review" table.
     3. Click on the edit icon for the request.